apeunit/LaunchPayload/readme.md

 # launchpayload

 **launchpayload** is the default blockchain application generated with [Starport](https://github.com/tendermint/starport).
-It serves as a template of how to package the Cosmos blockchain as a Docker image so that multiple instances thereof can be spun up with [lctrld](https://github.com/apeunit/launchcontrold).
+It serves as a template of how to package the Cosmos blockchain as a Docker image so that multiple instances thereof can be spun up with [LaunchControlD](https://github.com/apeunit/launchcontrold).
+It is also used as the blockchain backend behind [Eventivize](https://blog.apeunit.com/were-drop-ing-eventivize-ctm-2021/) - context and details as to how everything works together are explained in [this blog post](https://dev.to/apeunit/the-tech-behind-eventivize-drops-3o7k).

 launchpayload includes a simple faucet service under `cmd/faucet`.